PluvioXO/-SFI-_Nonlinear-Dynamics-Mathematical-and-Computational-Approaches/README.md

-This is a repo for code for the Sante Fe Institute's Nonlinear Dynamics: Mathematical and Computational Approaches course, all code is currently written in Python (specifically Python 3.13) and is meant to help any prospective students with any exercises.
+This is a repo for code for the Sante Fe Institute's Nonlinear Dynamics: Mathematical and Computational Approaches course, all code is currently written in Python (specifically Python 3.13) and is meant to help prospective students with the exercises or a idea about python specific implementation.